aral/ar.al-site/content/2019/10/18/site.js-and-pi/index.md

 draft: false
 ---

-{{<figure src="site-js-chat-on-raspberry-pi-1.jpeg" alt="Screenshot of the Site.js basic chat example ruinning on a Raspberry Pi 4B" caption="Chatting about Pi, on a Pi, with a chat server running on Site.js on the same Pi.">}}
+{{<figure src="site-js-chat-on-raspberry-pi-1.jpeg" alt="Screenshot of the Site.js basic chat example running on a Raspberry Pi 4B" caption="Chatting about Pi, on a Pi, with a chat server running on Site.js on the same Pi.">}}

 Yesterday, I released [Site.js](https://sitejs.org) 12.8.0 which brings initial ARM support for Linux.

-What that means is that it’s now easier than ever to get a static or dynamic (Node.js) web server up and running on a Raspberry Pi with Site.js.
+What that means is that it’s now easier than ever to get a static or dynamic (Node.js) web server up and running on a Raspberry Pi.

 {{<figure src="site-js-chat-on-raspberry-pi-2.jpeg" alt="Screenshot of Terminal on the same Raspberry Pi 4B as before, showing Site.js serving the basic chat app" caption="Site.js on my Raspberry Pi, serving the basic chat app in the first screenshot.">}}